 How to Take It

-For chronic conditions, such as fatigue or stress, Siberian ginseng can be taken for 3 months, followed by 3 - 4 weeks off.
-If you want to take Siberian ginseng again, you should be under the supervision of your doctor.
+For chronic conditions, such as fatigue or stress, Siberian ginseng can be taken for 3 months, followed by 3 to 4 weeks off.
+DO NOT take Siberian ginseng without your doctor's supervision.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, contain components that can trigger side effects and interact with other herbs, supplements, or medications.
+Herbs, however, have components that can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, herbs should be taken with care, under the supervision of a health care provider qualified in the field of botanical medicine.

 Some side effects may include:

-- High blood pressure
+- High blood pressure (hypertension)

 - Irregular heart rhythm